 Karen Ageson is the CSA farmer for Farmers on 57th, market garden manager and one of the instructors for the Grow Your Own Food Course.
 She enjoys growing beets, carrots, tomatoes, and her two wee children across the street from the market garden.
 She actually enjoys growing everything; just to work with the living soil and the plants that sustain us.
 She especially loves to share the joy of growing, being outside, and eating amazingly alive veggies with CSA members, community gardeners, volunteers, interns, kids and the many urbanites that find themselves in the market garden on any given day (coyotes too!).
 Karen has tended the Farmers on 57th Market Garden since breaking ground in 2009.

-She previously worked for the Canadian Organic Growers, International Federation of Organic Agriculture Movements, completed an organic farming internship at Fallsbrook Centre in New Brunswick, WWOOFed in Switzerland and Mexico, and was a SPIN farmer in Ottawa.
-Karen is an Articling Agrologist with the British Columbia Institute of Agrologists and chairs the Vancouver Urban Farming Society.
+She previously worked for the Canadian Organic Growers, International Federation of Organic Agriculture Movements, completed an organic farming internship at Fallsbrook Centre in New Brunswick, WWOOFed in Switzerland and Mexico, was a SPIN farmer in Ottawa and in 2017 graduated from the Gaia College Organic Master Gardener course.
+Karen is an Articling Agrologist with the British Columbia Institute of Agrologists and founding director of the Vancouver Urban Farming Society.

 A country girl at heart, Farmers on 57th has been an oasis of sanity, connection to the soil, and meaningful community engagement in the midst of a busy life in the city.
 Alongside flowers and vegetables she has raised 2 children in the market garden & is driven to help extend that opportunity to other people looking to connect with their food source, the soil, their community, and the birds, bugs, and bees that share the garden with us.